justincavery/tmp-recruitement-advertising/src/pages/about.md

     title: How we can help
     weight: 2
   secondary:
-    title: About Us
+    title: How we can help
-    weight: 1
+    weight: 2
 template: page
 ---
 Through the frameworks and contracts that you already have in place with us, you will receive a **discount** for buying your recruitment advertising but only via TMP.\